 So, what can we learn from the statistics explored here?
 Let's briefly recap the key points:

-- Mentor-mentee programs don't have to be arranged; in fact, 61 percent of mentorships happen naturally.
+- Mentor-mentee programs don't have to be arranged; in fact, more than half of mentorships happen naturally.

-- Mentorship programs help to facilitate the pairing of mentors and mentees with similar interests, which results in a more beneficial experience for both parties.
+- Mentorship programs help to facilitate matching mentors and mentees with similar interests, which results in a more beneficial experience for both parties.

 - Most people agree that mentorship is a valuable experience, but the vast majority of employees have not had a mentor.